padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 At the end of the activity, you should be able to: <br>

 - create feature collections
-- use built-in function to compute spectral indices
+- apply built-in function to compute spectral indices
-- write a user-defined function to compute spectral indices
+- write and apply a user-defined function to compute spectral indices
-- visualise spectral indices layers
+- visualise and interpret spectral indices layers
-- interpret spectral indices maps

 ## Activity Begins